 Overview

-Most investors check their mutual fund app and see a percentage labelled "returns" — but that number is often the fund's point-to-point CAGR, not your personal return.
+Most investors check their mutual fund app and see a percentage labeled "returns," but that number is often the fund's point-to-point CAGR, not your personal return.
 Your actual return depends on when you invested, how much, and whether you made partial withdrawals.
-XIRR (Extended Internal Rate of Return) is the only metric that answers the question: what annualised return did I earn on my specific investments?
+XIRR (Extended Internal Rate of Return) is the metric that answers a more specific question: what annualized return did you earn on your specific investments?

-This matters most for SIP investors, where every month's purchase is at a different NAV and on a slightly different date.
-Without XIRR, you cannot compare your mutual fund returns to an FD rate, a PPF rate, or any other fixed-return instrument on an apples-to-apples basis.
+This matters most for SIP investors, where every month's purchase happens at a different NAV and on a slightly different date.
+Without XIRR, you can't compare your mutual fund returns to an FD rate, a PPF rate, or any other fixed-return instrument on an apples-to-apples basis.

 What You Need

-- Transaction history — a list of all investment dates and amounts (your SIP instalments, lump sum top-ups, and any redemptions)
+- Transaction history: a list of all investment dates and amounts (your SIP installments, lump sum top-ups, and any redemptions)

 =XIRR()function for full control